 The standard was created after more than 400 existing certifications were discovered in Europe alone for this type of skill set.

 The GWO Slinger Signaller (AKA Rigger/Signal Person) Training Standard has been published in draft.
-Training providers can review the draft and feed back comments to GWO be completing a short survey.
+Training providers can review the draft on our web site now.

 Certification can also be sought using the draft version of the standard.
 Version 1 will be launched on 1st October 2019.